-Utility-related wildfires have been responsible for a disproportionate share of wildfire-related consequences, but these challenges cannot be resolved by electric utilities alone.
-The WSAB recognizes the important conversations that are occurring in other arenas, including other regulatory agencies like the Department of Fire and Forest Protection (CAL FIRE) and the California Buildings and Standards Commission, local planning or zoning boards, as well as the California Legislature, especially around the issue of housing development in the wildland urban interface and ingress/egress routes.3
+Utility-related wildfires and wildfire-related consequences have received great public scrutiny and attention, but these challenges cannot be resolved by electric utilities alone.
+In addition to the CPUC and the WSD, the WSAB recognizes the important conversations that are occurring in other arenas, including other regulatory agencies like the Department of Fire and Forest Protection (CAL FIRE) and the California Buildings and Standards Commission, local planning or zoning boards, as well as the California Legislature, especially around the issue of housing development in the wildland urban interface and ingress/egress routes.

 We offer our assessment specific to electric utility regulation and preventing utility ignited wildfires.
 These recommendations should inform the WSD's evaluation of the SMJUs' 2021 WMP Updates.
-Overall, the WSAB intends our observations and recommendations to apply to the SMJUs and the large IOUs.4
+Overall, the WSAB intends our observations and recommendations to apply to the SMJUs and the large IOUs.